Anti-Depressant Drugs: 12 Things You Should Know About Pills for 'Depression'

 9. Many patients experience withdrawal symptoms once they stop taking anti-depressants

 Although not addictive in the same sense as some other drugs such as diazepam (that produce cravings and require an increasing dose to achieve the same effect), anti-depressants are associated with a range of withdrawal symptoms, particularly if a person has been taking the medication for a long time.
 Up to one third of people suffer a withdrawal syndrome that can include: stomach upsets, flu-like symptoms, anxiety, dizziness, insomnia, irritability, nightmares, weepiness and feelings of electric shocks in the body.
-These withdrawals can last for up to two months.
+These withdrawals can last for many months.

 Psychiatrists may often misinterpret some of these symptoms as “a return of the illness” and recommend re-starting the anti-depressants.
 To minimise the chances of experiencing withdrawals, it is advisable to taper off the dose of anti-depressant rather than stopping abruptly.